AutoParams/AutoParams/README.md

 In the example above, you can see that the arbitrary test data may eliminate the need for triangulation from tests.

 AutoParams makes it simpler to write test setup code.
-For example, if you need to create a few review entities for the same product, you can easily do it using the `@Fixed` annotation.
+For example, if you need to create a few review entities for the same product, you can easily do it using the `@Fix` annotation.

 ```java
 public class Product {